Partner Sites

 2) MBA programs that offer a specialized track or concentration in finance

 The latter are a lot more common and are the programs that most candidates choose.
-This is because they’re more flexible than finance-only focused programs, and they’ll often be offered alongside similar MBA specializations.
+This is because they’re more flexible than finance-only programs, and they’ll often be offered alongside similar MBA specializations.

 Other MBA specializations include areas such as entrepreneurship and marketing.